Network News - November

 Clicking on the link will open a separate window with a pre-formatted subject line.

 Thank you to everyone who has shared graduation highlights.
 Your photos and stories reflect how each HIPPY celebration is unique.
-We’re impressed by the creative approach to Graduation, whether it’s including special guests or tailoring events to your local community.
-We look forward to catching stories of Sites with upcoming Graduations.
+We’re impressed by the creative approach to graduation, whether it’s including special guests or tailoring events to your local community.
+We look forward to catching stories of sites with upcoming graduations.

 To capture and showcase the diversity of HIPPY, we’re building “Our HIPPY, Our Community”, a collection of real examples of how sites adapt the program for their families.
 These stories will be shared on both our website and socials to highlight your innovation, help with advocacy, and inspire others.